Do you or someone you love suffer from lack of confidence? Is lack of confidence preventing you from going after your dreams?

 As humans we are social beings.
 Therefore, this type of lack of confidence limits people life in multiple areas to different degrees, – depending on the severity of social anxiety

 Lacking confidence to socialize is due to low self-esteem and fears.
-Typical fears that can make someone feel not confident to socialize are: fear of criticism, fear of embarrassment, fear of rejection, fear of not being good enough, fear of being hurt physically or emotionally etc.
+Typical fears that can make someone feel not confident to socialize are: fear of conflict, fear of criticism, fear of embarrassment, fear of rejection, fear of not being good enough, fear of getting hurt physically or emotionally etc.

 Lack of confidence in attracting love

 A lack of confidence in attracting romantic relationships can be a sub-set of an overall lack of confidence and shyness to socialize and meet new people.

 On the other hand, there are people that are very confident in most social settings but are lacking confidence in the area of romantic relationships.